SINDHI TOMATO KADHI

 - Strain the puree through a fine mesh strainer.
 Keep the puree aside.

-STEP 2: Directions for the Base of the Kadhi
+Step 2: Prepare the Base of the Kadhi

 - Turn on Instant Pot ON saute mode (high), when it displays "HOT", add oil, mustard seeds, wait for seeds to crackle, now add cumin seeds, fenugreek seeds, asafoetida, saute for 15 seconds.